ppinklesh/ppinklesh/README.md

 ## 💼 Open to Opportunities

-I'm always open to exploring new opportunities, especially those involving Python, FastAPI, and scalable backend systems.
+I'm always open to exploring new opportunities, especially those involving Python, Django, FastAPI, and scalable backend systems.
 Feel free to reach out if you have an exciting role or project!

 ---